Safari (web browser): Safari 4

 Safari 4 was released on June 8, 2009.
 It was the first version that had completely passed the Acid3 rendering test, as well as the first version to support HTML5.
 It incorporated WebKit JavaScript engine SquirrelFish that significantly enhanced the browser's script interpretation performances by 29.9x.
-SquirrelFish was later evolved to SquirrelFish Extreme, later also marketed as Nitro, which had 63.6x faster performances.
-A public beta of Safari 4 was experimented in February 24, 2009.
+SquirrelFish was later evolved to SquirrelFish Extreme, later also marketed as Nitro, which had 63.6x faster performance.
+A public beta of Safari 4 was experimented on February 24, 2009.

 Safari 4 relied on Cover Flow to run the History and Bookmarks, and it featured Speculative Loading that automatically pre-loaded document information that is required to visit a particular website.
 The top sites can be displayed up to 24 thumbnails based on the frequently visited sites in a startup.
 The desktop version of Safari 4 included a redesign similar to that of the iPhone.
-The update also commissioned many developer tool improvements including Web Inspectors, CSS element viewings, JavaScript debuggers and profilers, offline tables, database management, SQL support and resource graphs.
-In additions to CSS retouching effects, CSS canvas, and HTML5 content.
-It replaced the initial Mac OS X-like interface with native Windows themes on Windows using native font renderings.
+The update also commissioned many developer tool improvements, including Web Inspectors, CSS element viewings, JavaScript debuggers and profilers, offline tables, database management, SQL support, and resource graphs.
+In addition to CSS retouching effects, CSS canvas, and HTML5 content.
+It replaced the initial Mac OS X-like interface with native Windows themes on Windows, using native font renderings.

 Safari 4.0.1 was released for Mac on June 17, 2009, and fixed Faces bugs in iPhoto '09.
 Safari 4 in Mac OS X v10.6 "Snow Leopard" has built-in 64-bit support, which makes JavaScript load up to 50% faster.
 It also has native crash resistances that would maintain it intact if a plugin like Flash player crashes, though other tabs or windows would not be affected.
 Safari 4.0.4, the final version which was released on November 11, 2009, for both Mac and Windows, which further improved the JavaScript performances.